 Other obstacles in the sales process that you need to overcome early on include skepticism, mistrust, and pessimism.
 The ideal marketing message would remove any doubt in the customer's mind about quality, competitive prices, ongoing customer support, and the customer's ability to get a refund if they're dissatisfied.
 One common mindset that many prospects have is, "It sounds like a good product/service, but it probably won't work for me."
 A strategy you can use for overcoming that negative attitude is to offer references and include testimonials of satisfied customers -- just like them -- in your marketing materials.

 Bypass Your Ego to Connect With Buyers

-Part two of this marketing process is often ignored by small business owners and even some advertising agencies, but it can spell the difference between success and failure.
+Part two of this marketing process is often ignored by small business owners, home-based entrepreneurs, and even some advertising agencies, but it can spell the difference between success and failure.
 It involves stepping back and looking at your message from the standpoint of your target audience.
 Here are two important questions to ask yourself: "Are they going to notice the ad or the sales message at all?" and "If they do notice it, why should they care?"
 If you're not sure, then that's a clear sign you need to strengthen your sales message and gear it more to the needs of your intended audience.